 Moreover, we arrive at the stunning Annapurna Base Camp passing through Machhapuchhre Base Camp and other village settlements.
 After exploring the Annapurna Base Camp for some time, we descend to Jhinu danda hot water springs to relax.

 Furthermore, we trek back to Nayapul and drive back to Pokhara using the same route we took earlier.
-Annapurna Base Camp is 40 km Northeast from our starting point of Nayapul and looks incredibly beautiful in April.
+Annapurna Base Camp is 40 km northeast of our starting point of Nayapul and looks incredibly beautiful in April.

 Food and Accommodation along the Annapurna Base Camp Trek in April

-Annapurna Base Camp trails remain quite crowded during the month of April.
+Annapurna Base Camp trails remain quite crowded during April.
 April is the middle of the spring trekking season in the Annapurna region.
-You will get food and accomodation in the tiny tea houses along the trail.
+You will get food and accommodation in the tiny tea houses along the trail.

-Moreover, the teahouses provides twin beds, warm blankets, and a pillow as an accommodation facility.
-The toilet on the other hand, is generally shared and is outside of the teahouses.
+Moreover, the teahouses provide twin beds, warm blankets, and a pillow as an accommodation facility.
+The toilet, on the other hand, is generally shared and is outside of the teahouses.
 Some tea houses also offer hot water and Wi-Fi at an added cost.
-However, the facilities get scarce as you move in the high altitude region.
+However, the facilities get scarce as you move to the high-altitude region.